-Hearings form part of a fair and lawful disciplinary or grievance process, meaning a remote meeting may, in the circumstances, be necessary to manage legal risk and help to resolve the issue.
+HR hearings form part of a fair and lawful disciplinary or grievance process, meaning a remote meeting may, in the circumstances, be necessary to manage legal risk and help resolve the issue in a timely manner.

 DavidsonMorris’ employment lawyers can help with all aspects of workforce management issues, including advice on resolving workplace disputes through fair and lawful disciplinary and grievance procedures.
 Working closely with our specialists in HR, we can provide complete guidance covering both the legal and HR aspects of remote dispute resolution processes.
 For help and advice, speak to our experts.

 Disciplinary hearings can be conducted remotely, but the employer must ensure they continue to comply with the ACAS code.